 Of course!
-Jake and Quinn’s books are out, and Colton’s book is slated for a November release.
+Jake and Quinn’s books are out, and Colton’s book is slated for a March release.
 We’re calling it RISING ASSETS.
-Dawn and Hawk’s book will be released sometime next year.
+Dawn and Hawk’s book will be released after that at some point.

 2. Will there be any story past the Lodge-Freeze siblings?